Tigers Between Empires

 The thrilling saga of the great Amur tiger and the scientists who came together, across the world, to save it.

-Within the pages of Jonathan C. Slaght’s Tigers Between Empires, these characters, both feline and human, come fully alive as we travel with them through the quiet and changing forests of Amur.
-We travel across time, too, as the species is shaped by the history and politics of empires—like the Qing dynasty’s Willow Palisade that once slowed human settlement, or the later introduction of roads through Russian reserves.
-The Siberian Tiger Project became the longest running tiger research initiative anywhere in the world; its work continues to guide conservationists today.
+Within these pages, characters—both feline and human—come fully alive as we travel with them through the quiet and changing forests of Amur.
+We travel across time, too, as the fate of the species has been shaped by the history and politics of empires—such as the Qing dynasty’s Willow Palisade, which once slowed human settlement, or the later introduction of roads through Russian reserves.
+The Siberian Tiger Project became the longest-running tiger research initiative; its work continues to guide conservationists today.
+Jonathan C. Slaght’s Tigers Between Empires is the thrilling saga of the great Amur tiger and the scientists who came together, across the world, to save it.

 Jonathan C. Slaght is the author of Owls of the Eastern Ice, which won the PEN/E. O. Wilson Literary Science Writing Award and the Minnesota Book Award for General Nonfiction, and was long-listed for the National Book Award.
 He is the regional director of the Wildlife Conservation Society’s Temperate Asia Program, overseeing programs in China, Mongolia, and Afghanistan, and projects in Russia and Central Asia.
 He published an annotated translation of Across the Ussuri Kray by Vladimir Arsenyev and cotranslated Winter Ecology of the Amur Tiger by Anatoliy Yudakov and Igor Nikolayev.
 His work has been featured in The New York Times, The Atlantic, The Guardian, BBC World Service, NPR, and Scientific American.
 He lives in Minneapolis.